xginevra/FastRegProject/README.md

 Guys, thank you. <3
 ---------

+you find an sql file with the database in the repo.

 First, all user-related pages should be a .php file in order to place the following snippet of code at the beginning:
  ```
   <?php